gsx-lab/caras-framework/docs/TUTORIAL.md

 ## Overview

-vulnerability scanning with use of `carash` take the following procedure.
+Vulnerability scanning with use of `carash` take the following procedure.

 1. [start `carash`](#boot-carash)
 2. [`site new` to create a new site or `site select` to select the existing sites](#site-new)